There have been two extreme nail trends that I’ve wanted to try, but found them very intimidating: the Flocked Manicure and the Caviar Manicure.

 I’ll be trying out flocked nails since, out of the two extreme nail-art finishes, this one seems to be the more ‘practical’ one.
 Keep your eyes peeled like a banana for a review and some swatches of it.

 (Again, the flocking powder was provided by Natali Products, and it was by the Sina brand.
-This powder will be available soon to purchase from them.
-I’ll update this post with a link to it when it’s on their website.)
+This powder will be available soon to purchase from them.)

 Have you ever tried ‘caviar’ beads or flocking powder?
 Would you wear them on all your nails or use them mainly as accents?